Auckland Region – Guide for Backpackers

 Moving into the upper suburbs of Auckland, North Shore is the area you arrive in when you cross the Harbour Bridge from Auckland Central.
 Alternatively, take a quick ferry ride across the water from the downtown Ferry Building.

-Walk in the World War 2 tunnels in North Head, Devonport.
+Walk in the World War Two tunnels in North Head, Devonport.
 North Head also offers great views looking back on the Auckland skyline and over to Rangitoto Island.
-Venturing further north, go shopping in Takapuna and take a bush walk in Birkenhead.
+Venturing further north, go shopping in Takapuna and take a bushwalk in Birkenhead.

 Discover more about North Shore here: Auckland North Shore – Guide for Backpackers.

 The inner suburbs mainly offer alternative shopping than what is found in Auckland Central.
-However, there’s volcanic cones to climb in Mt Eden and One Tree Hill and animals to see at the Auckland Zoo in Western Springs.
+However, there are volcanic cones to climb in Mt Eden and One Tree Hill and animals to see at the Auckland Zoo in Western Springs.

-Your always close to the sea in Auckland, but the best places to go for beaches is Rodney, where its coast has wildlife from a gannet colony to a superb diving spot off Goat Island.
+You’re always close to the sea in Auckland, but the best places to go for beaches is Rodney, where its coast has wildlife from a gannet colony to a superb diving spot off Goat Island.
 The best surf beaches can be found at Waitakere, especially at the well-renowned Piha black sand beach.
 Waitakere also holds waterfalls and rainforest in the Waitakere Ranges.
+(Find out more in Waitakere Ranges – Guide for Backpackers).
 More walks can be found in the Hunua Ranges in Franklin, Auckland’s southernmost district.

 If you have more time in Auckland…